AAlcazar5/art-quizify/README.md

 - Detect what's in the picture using the Vision Transformers model.
 - Click "Generate Quiz" to test your knowledge of what's in the image.
 - Answer the questions and submit to see your score.
+- Choose from one of thirteen categories or random questions to test your art knowledge
+- Practice your drawing on the canvas tab
+- Check your points, streaks and medals in the progress tab

 ## App Flow